shrimbly/smol-video/README.md

 ### FFmpeg Integration
 The application requires FFmpeg binaries.
 You can:
 1. Download from [FFmpeg.org](https://ffmpeg.org/download.html)
-2. Place `ffmpeg.exe` and `ffprobe.exe` in `src/VideoOptimizer/Resources/ffmpeg/`
+2. Place `ffmpeg.exe` and `ffprobe.exe` in `src/SmolVideo/Resources/ffmpeg/`
 3. These will be included in the published application

 ## Uninstallation

 ### Using Windows Settings
 1. Go to Settings > Apps
-2. Find "Video Optimizer" in the list
+2. Find "Smol-Video" in the list
 3. Click "Uninstall"

 ### Manual Uninstallation